isaacward1/mal-sandbox/README.md

 ### Alternatives
 - Hardened scp/OpenSSH
 - read-only shared folder
-- Dedicated lightweight VM or container for uploading and downloading files to/from sandbox VM
+- Dedicated lightweight VM or container for uploading and downloading files to/from VM
+- Downloading malware onto VM from online DBs (temporary internet)

 <br>

 ## Tips
-- When everything is to your liking, take a snapshot so that you can revert to a clean state after detonating malware
+- After setup and tweaking, create a snapshot so that you can revert to a clean state after detonating malware
-- Avoid using shared clipboard, shared folder (read and write)
+- Avoid using shared clipboard, shared folders (read/write), Drag-and-drop, and USB storage passthrough/redirection.
+These are common vectors for VM escape.
 - Before executing malicious software, make sure all hypervisor software is up to date with the latest security patches applied

 <br>